AI-SDC/ACRO/stata/readme.md

 All you need is

-1. For Stata and python to know how communicate with each other: which is managed by Stata's ```sfi``` package.
+1. For Stata and python to know how communicate with each other.
+   - This is managed by Stata's ```sfi``` package.
-2. A simple **.ado** file that converts stata commands prefixed by the word *acro* into calls to the underlying python *acro* package
+2. A simple **.ado** file that converts:
+   -  stata commands prefixed by the word *acro*
+   -  into calls to the underlying python *acro* package

 ## Installation and testing